Channing Tatum, Jenna Dewan Believe The Future Will Be Better After Their Break-up, Reports ‘ET’

 An unknown source recently told Entertainment Tonight that Channing Tatum and Jenna Dewan are “both relieved” that they have finally made their breakup public.
 According to the insider, the former couple has had difficulties hiding their derailed marriage for quite some time.
 However, now that they have finally announced it, they both feel that the “future will be better.”

-On the plus side, the source added that Channing Tatum and Jenna Dewan have the best interest of their child Everly, 4, who is their first priority despite their broken family.
+On the plus side, the source added that Channing Tatum and Jenna Dewan have the best interest of their child Everly, four, who is their first priority despite their broken family.
 It is alleged that although the breakup has been challenging them, their decision is indeed for the best.

 “Hiding the fact [that] their marriage has been over for some time was devastating to Jenna and also hard for Channing.
 At this point they both feel the future will be better.
 And while their marriage couldn’t last, their daughter is their first priority.”